vladleesi/kutilicious/README.md

 - `addRipple()`: Adds a ripple effect to the background of a View using the theme's selectableItemBackground attribute.
 - `addCircleRipple()`: Adds a circular ripple effect to the background of a View using the theme's selectableItemBackgroundBorderless attribute (available for API level 21 and higher).
 - `onFocus(block: (hasFocus: Boolean) -> Unit)`: Sets a callback function to be invoked when the focus state of a View changes.
+- `forEachView`: Kotlin extension function recursively iterates through each view in the hierarchy, applying a specified action (lambda expression) to each view, including all child views if the current view is a ViewGroup.

 ## Android Text